Dr. Alex Stone, DPT, CSCS

 Bob and Brad D6 Pro

-It ranges from 1450 to 2450 rpm, just like the powerful Theraguns.
+It ranges from 1,450 to 2,450 rpm, just like the powerful Theraguns.
 However, we recommend starting with low speeds if you have sensitive skin.

-And here is how can you grab it for less:
+And here is how you can grab it for less:

 First, tick the coupon box on Amazon and then use our exclusive MGAD6PRO code at checkout to receive an additional 10% discount.
-The price should be below $200 – an excellent value.
+The price should be below $225 – an excellent value.
 Head over to Amazon to make your purchase.

-READ MORE Our hands-on Bob and Brad D6 Pro Review.
+READ MORE: Our hands-on Bob and Brad D6 Pro Review.

-Itchy After Theragun?
+Itchy After Massage with Theragun?
 Here’s What to Know

 Plus, it’s compatible with all Theragun attachments, so you can choose a dampener head or even a SuperSoft attachment to make the experience even gentler.

-Read More Our dedicated Theragun mini review.
+Read More: Our dedicated Theragun Mini review.

-So pair the Theragun mini with some TheraOne CBD massage oil for a relaxing and gentle massage experience.
+So pair the Theragun Mini with some TheraOne CBD massage oil for a relaxing and gentle massage experience.
 Say goodbye to itchy skin and hello to blissful relaxation!

 Summary